Vic and Sade: Overview

 Vic and Sade was written by the prodigious Paul Rhymer for the entire length of its long run.
-The NBC radio series premiered on June 29, 1932 on its fifteen stations.
+The NBC radio series premiered on June 29, 1932, on its fifteen stations.
 The principal characters were a married couple living in "the small house halfway up in the next block".
-On July 8, 1932 Vic and Sade discussed the plight of 9-year-old Rush Meadows, who was the son of one of Sade's school friends.
+On July 8, 1932, Vic and Sade discussed the plight of 9-year-old Rush Meadows, who was the son of one of Sade's school friends.
 On July 15 Rush arrived, and soon listeners forgot that the boy had been adopted by the Gooks.
 It was in this format, with only three characters, that the program thrived for the next eight years and won many awards for the writer, actors and sponsor.

 In 1940, the actor who played Vic, Art Van Harvey, became ill, and Sade's Uncle Fletcher (Clarence Hartzell) was added to the cast to fill the place of the missing male lead.
 When Van Harvey recovered his health, Uncle Fletcher was kept on as a fourth character.
 During World War II, the actor who played Rush, Bill Idelson, was called into military service, and he left the show.
 The spring months of 1943 were a tumultuous period, but eventually a second son figure, Russell Miller (David Whitehouse), was brought in, and the program continued as it always had.
-The show faltered somewhat with Whitehouse, who sounded as if he was reading his lines aloud in school.
 Idelson later returned as Rush.